 Remainder of year - 14 days within a 45 day period

-The walk-in campground is closed from the third Saturday in October the third Saturday in March.
+Tent camping is closed from the third Sunday in October, 2015, until the third Friday in March, 2016.

 - Persons under 18 years of age may not camp without an adult.

 - Pets are allowed in designated areas and the campground.
 They must be leashed at all times.
 Pets may not be left unattended or in your vehicle and must be confined at night.

 - Bicycles are allowed in RV and picnic sites only.
 No riding in walk-in campground or on trails.

 - Fires are permitted in designated fire rings only.
 Do not gather wood.
 Extinguish fires when unattended.
 When posted "NO FIRES", only campstoves or gas grills are permitted.

 - Check out time is 1:00 p.m.

 - Tents are allowed in the walk-in sites only; no tents in the RV sites.